 5. Bouquet Bar

 If you have a location where you’re comfortable with customers visiting and like flexibility, a bouquet bar might be the best option for you.
-In this set up, all the flowers are divided by type and you price everything out per stem.
+In this setup, all the flowers are divided by type and you price everything out per stem.
 Customers pick exactly what they want and pay only for those stems.

 7. By the Bucket

 If you don’t feel confident arranging bouquets, you can sell your flowers by the bucket to customers.
-Depending on your set up, you can make it U-Pick, or ask them for any colour preferences and pick a bucket for them.
+Depending on your setup, you can make it U-Pick, or ask them for any colour preferences and pick a bucket for them.

-Live in a high traffic location?
+Live in a high-traffic location?
 A farmstand at the edge of your property might be the solution for you!
-Make sure its in a shaded area so the flowers don’t wilt.
+Make sure it’s in a shaded area so the flowers don’t wilt.

 9. Selling at a Brick and Mortar Store

 Some local stores like to partner with flower farmers to offer local blooms for their customers.
 Generally, the store will sell for a 10-25% markup on your price.
-Some owners might also let you use their store as a drop off location for your flower subscription.
+Some owners might also let you use their store as a drop-off location for your flower subscription.

-10. Sell Wholesale to Florists
+10. Selling Wholesale to Florists

-Selling wholesale to florists in ideal for someone who has a larger space to work with and doesn’t want to deal with the general public on a regular basis.
+Selling wholesale to florists is ideal for someone who has a larger space to work with and doesn’t want to deal with the general public on a regular basis.
 Get to know your florists and what flowers their customers want, so you can grow what they need.

 11. Bouquet Making Workshops & Tours

 Sell both the flowers and the experience.
-Customers come to your property, take a short tour to see all the flowers, and then create their own bouquet.
+Customers come to your property, take a short tour to see all the flowers, and then create their own bouquets.
 You can pre-cut the flowers for them, or let them snip whatever they like.